coleenquadros/configuration/docs/hive/sop/InstallJobDelayHigh.md

 ### Steps:
 1. Open a browser to the appropriate (eg stg or prod) logs URL.
 2. Search for "calculated time to install job".
+Change the `Time Range` to appropriate value e.g. `Last 24 hours` to get relevent logs.
 3. From the results find log entries where the 'elapsed' field is abnormally large (greater than 600 seconds).

 Now you can search for more log info related to the cluster with a Kibana query like 'message:("controller=clusterDeployment" AND "namespace=NAMESPACE_OF_CLUSTER_FROM_PREVIOUS_KIBANA_SEARCH_RESULTS")'